Owner and Clinical Director / MS, CCC-SLP

-Melissa Balthazor is the owner of Round Rock Children’s Therapy Center.
-She was born and raised in Baileyville, Kansas.
-Melissa received her M.S. in Communication Sciences and Disorders, is ASHA certified, and holds a Texas license.
+Melissa Balthazor is the owner and clinical director of Round Rock Children’s Therapy Center.
+She is also a practicing SLP who makes time to evaluate and treat clients because she loves it!
+She was born and raised in Baileyville, Kansas and received her M.S. in Communication Sciences and Disorders.
+She is ASHA certified and holds a Texas license.

-Additionally, she has attended numerous conferences and workshops to ensure that she is providing the most current methods of treatment to every client and has completed The Social Thinking Clinical Training Program Level 1-Assessment at Michelle Garcia Winner’s clinic in San Jose, CA, The Lindamood-Bell Phoneme Sequencing Program, and the SOS Approach to Feeding.
+Additionally, she has attended numerous conferences and workshops to ensure that she and her team continually provide the most current methods of evidence-based treatment to every client.
+She has completed The Social Thinking Clinical Training Program Level 1-Assessment at Michelle Garcia Winner’s clinic in San Jose, CA, The Lindamood-Bell Phoneme Sequencing Program, and the SOS Approach to Feeding.

-In her free time, Melissa enjoys running, shopping, reading, traveling, gardening and spending time with her husband, Colt, and her two boys, Oliver and Charlie.
+In her free time, Melissa enjoys barre, reading, traveling, gardening and spending time with her husband, Colt, and her two boys, Oliver and Charlie.

 Alex earned her M.S. in Speech-Language Pathology.
 Her passion is catering to pediatric clients with a wide range of communication disorders including: articulation, phonological, auditory processing, and developmental disorders.
 In addition, Alex has also worked with clients who have hearing impairments as well as those who use augmented and alternative communication (AAC).
 She is licensed by the state of Texas.